Development Mode¶

 MCP capability registry¶

 work_buddy/mcp_server/registry.py — all MCP capabilities are registered here.
-Each category has a builder function (_task_capabilities(), _sidecar_capabilities(), etc.) that returns a list of Capability dataclass instances.
+Each category has a builder function (_task_capabilities(), _sidecar_capabilities(), etc.) returning a list of Capability dataclass instances.

 To add a capability: